Lksimpson/NailDiseaseClassification/README.md

 The application will be available at `http://localhost:5000`

-### Using the Application
+#### Using the Application

-1. Navigate to the web interface
+1. Open the web interface in your browser
-2. Upload an image of a nail
+2. Upload a hand image (PNG, JPG, JPEG, GIF, WEBP, max 16MB)
-3. The system will:
+3. Click "Analyze Image"
-   - Detect the nail region using YOLO
+4. View the results:
-   - Classify the nail disease using multiple models
+   - Detection visualization showing detected nail regions
-   - Display predictions with confidence scores
+   - Classification results with probability scores
-   - Show GradCAM visualizations to explain the predictions
+   - All condition probabilities for each detected nail

 ## Models